recolic/microsoft-intune-archlinux/README.md

 - Everything seems fine, no error in log, but Edge still says `Not Syncing`

 Sign out and sign in again.

+- Cannot find directory `.../msft-identity-broker/...`

+This directory was renamed from `msft-identity-broker` to `microsoft-identity-broker` in latest intune.
+Remember to rename it while copy files around.